wallee-payment/android-till-sample-app/README.md

 - ExecuteFinalBalanceActivity: Provides example how to perform final balance.
 - GeneratePanTokenActivity: Provides example how to generate card PAN token.
 - PinpadInformationActivity: Provides example how to get pinpad information (terminal ID, device serial number, space ID, merchant ID, and name).
+- ExecuteConfigurationActivity: Provides example how to perform a configuration.
+- ExecuteInitialisationActivity: Provides example how to perform a initialisation.

 ### Handle Response
 - MockResponseHandler: Provide a example of how to handle response for all Wallee Android Till SDK requests.